 - The person you live with is the owner or tenant, and the house is, was or was intended to be your shared home

 Occupation Orders can do different things depending on your circumstances, and the application can be made on an urgent basis.

 If an Occupation Order is not enough to keep your family safe, you can apply for a Non-Molestation Order.
 You can apply for these if you are a victim of domestic abuse, whether that is from your spouse, partner, a family member or someone you are living with.

 Non-Molestation Orders are used to prevent a dangerous individual from harming you or your children.
 They are powerful orders and breaching them is an arrestable offence that could result in imprisonment for up to five years.
 A domestic abuse solicitor can talk you through your case and help ensure that all the necessary steps are taken to ensure your safety.

 Divorce and separation can be very difficult to go through, but Newtons Solicitors is here to help.
-If you wish to discuss these or any other family law issues, please contact our friendly Family Team.
+If you wish to discuss the impact of living arrangements during separation, or any other family law issues, please contact our friendly family team.
 We offer a first-class approach to make the process of separating as smooth and stress-free as possible.